 In addition to in-home support services, this waiver offers a unique benefit called Monitored In-Home Caregiving (MIHC), which can loosely be compared to adult foster care.
-Under MIHC, a family member or friend can move in to the care recipient's home and get paid to provide care.
-The alternative option exists as well, where the elderly individual moves into a friend or younger family member's home (such as his/her adult child) and that individual receives compensation for providing care.
-Even spouses can be compensated for providing care under MIHC.
-However, it’s important to note that the caregiver must adhere to the rules set forth by the Department of Health and Hospitals (DHH) and be approved as a MIHC service provider.
+Under MIHC, a family member or friend can live with the care recipient and get paid to provide care.
+Adult children and even spouses can be compensated for providing care under MIHC.

-Unfortunately, a waiting list to receive services exists.
+Unfortunately, a waiting list to receive services may exist.
 In Louisiana’s Medicaid language, this is referred to as a Request for Services Registry (RFSR).
-A complicated prioritization process exists for the wait list.
-It is not simply ‘first come, first serve.’
 Persons experiencing abuse or neglect receive the highest priority.
-Other conditions that increase priority include a diagnosis of Lou Gehrig’s disease (Amyotrophic Lateral Sclerosis), a lack of benefits from other Louisiana Medicaid waiver programs, and those individuals currently residing in nursing homes and who are able to return home with services via the Community Choices Waiver.
+Other conditions that increase priority include a diagnosis of Lou Gehrig’s disease (Amyotrophic Lateral Sclerosis), a lack of benefits from other Louisiana Medicaid waiver programs, and those individuals currently residing in nursing homes who are able to return home with services via the Community Choices Waiver.

-The CC waiver provides for a wide variety of services and support for the elderly and disabled.
-Follows is a list of possible services; actual services are participant specific.
-Some of these services, such as personal assistance services, are open to consumer direction.
-This means that the program participant can choose the caregiver of their choice, including friends and some family members.
-(Spouses and legal guardians, with the exception of MIHC, cannot be hired to provide care).
+The Community Choices Waiver provides a wide variety of services and supports for the elderly and disabled residents of Louisiana.
+The following is a list of possible services; actual services are specific to the participant.
+Some of these services, such as personal assistance services, are open to consumer-direction.
+This means the program participant can choose the caregiver of their choice, including friends and some family members.
+(Spouses and legal guardians, with the exception of MIHC, cannot be hired to provide care.)

 *Applicants who choose Monitored In-Home Caregiving are not able to receive the following additional services while enrolled in this benefit: Adult day health care, meal delivery, and personal assistance services.